OpenSlides/OpenSlides/INSTALL.md

 Normally you want OpenSlides be reachable from outside your local machine.
 You have several options to achieve this:

-1. Use a [custom YAML configuration file](#Configuration-of-the-generated-Docker-Compose-YAML-file) to change `host` to a public device (e. g. `0.0.0.0`).
+1. Use a [custom setup configuration YAML file](#Configuration-of-the-generated-Docker-Compose-YAML-file) to change `host` to a public device (e. g. `0.0.0.0`).
 If you also want to change the `port`, keep in mind that port numbers less than 1024 normally need root